-Higher intakes of luten and zeaxanthin are also associated with a reduced risk of stroke and lutein/zeaxanthin ingestion post stroke improves recovery, enhances survival and reduces brain cell (neuron) damage (15, 16).
+Higher intakes of lutein and zeaxanthin are also associated with a reduced risk of stroke and lutein/zeaxanthin ingestion post-stroke improves recovery, enhances survival and reduces brain cell (neuron) damage (15, 16).

 In Western countries, age-related macular degeneration (AMD) is one of the leading causes of preventable blindness in those over 60 (17).